Find My Case

 Out of State Procedures

-• MANDATORY COURT APPEARANCE - If you live outside Georgia and have a citation that requires a mandatory court appearance, it may be necessary for you to hire legal counsel to represent you if you are unable to attend Court.
+• Mandatory Court Appearance - If you live outside Georgia and have a citation that requires a mandatory court appearance, it may be necessary for you to hire legal counsel to represent you if you are unable to attend Court.

-• NON-MANDATORY COURT APPEARANCE - If you received a traffic citation and do not wish to appear in court, you may dispose of it by following the payment instructions above.
+• Non–Mandatory Court Appearance - If you received a traffic citation and do not wish to appear in court, you may dispose of it by following the payment instructions above.
 However, if you wish to appear in Court, live outside Georgia, and cannot appear on your court date, it may be necessary for you to hire legal counsel to represent you.

 Proof of Insurance Procedures

-2. If you were driving someone else's vehicle and do not know if there was insurance coverage on the vehicle then you must appear in Court.
-Please follow number 1 directions concerning appearing in Court.
+This procedure is the same even if you were driving someone else's vehicle and did not know if there was insurance coverage on the vehicle at the time of the stop.